-- A letter of Intent (LOI) is required to compete in the FY 2016 RII Track-1 competition.
-LOIs must be submitted by the Sponsored Projects Office (SPO) of the submitting institution via FastLane on or before the LOI due date. - Only eligible EPSCoR jurisdictions (see eligibility table) with current RII Track-1 awards that expire before October 1, 2016 and those without a current RII Track-1 award may compete in the FY 2016 RII Track-1 competition. - Revisions to the Project Description will not be accepted after the full proposal deadline. - There are important changes to the requirements for the proposal Project Description.
-Proposals which do not conform to the Proposal Preparation and Submission Instructions may be returned without review.
-(See V.A.
-Proposal Preparation Instructions). - The page limit for the Project Description has been increased to 35 pages. - Relevant baseline data must be provided to support efforts to engage students, distinct groups, or populations, especially in the Workforce Development and Diversity Plans (See 4.3.1 Workforce Development and 4.4 Diversity Plan under V.A Proposal Preparation Instructions.) - Budget tables must be included in the Project Description.
-(See 4.8.3 Summary Tables of Requested NSF Support, under V.A Proposal Preparation Instructions.) - There are important changes to the requirements for submission of lists of participants and conflicts.
-Proposals must include fully searchable PDF versions of complete and accurate lists of participants and conflicts of interest.
-(See V.A.10 Supplementary Documents). - The EPSCoR-specific merit review criteria have been modified for the FY 2016 RII Track-1 competition.
+- A letter of Intent (LOI) is required to compete in the RII Track-1 competition.
+LOIs must be submitted by the Authorized Organizational Representative (AOR) of the submitting institution via FastLane on or before the LOI due date. - Only eligible EPSCoR jurisdictions (see RII eligibility) with current RII Track-1 awards that expire before October 1, 2018 and those without a current RII Track-1 award may compete in the FY 2018 RII Track-1 competition. - RII Track-1 proposals may request up to \$20 million total for 5 years. - Funding requests must be for a duration of 5 years - o There is no restriction on the amount requested annually, but the total budget request may not exceed \$20 million. - Revisions to the Project Description will not be accepted after the full proposal deadline. - There are important requirements for the proposal Project Description.
+Proposals which do not conform to the Proposal Preparation and Submission Instructions of both the NSF Proposal & Award Policies & Procedures Guide (PAPPG Part I Chapter II) and this solicitation (V.A.
+Proposal Preparation Instructions) will be returned without review.
+Where the instructions of these documents differ, the requirements of this solicitation take precedence. - The page limit for the Project Description is 35 pages. - Budget tables must be included in the Project Description.
+(See 4.8.3 Summary Tables of Requested NSF Support, under V.A Proposal Preparation Instructions.) - Relevant baseline data must be provided to support efforts to engage students, distinct groups, or populations, especially in the Workforce Development and Diversity Plans (See 4.3.1 Workforce Development and 4.4 Diversity Plan under V.A Proposal Preparation Instructions.) - Proposals must include fully searchable PDF versions of complete and accurate lists of participants and participating organizations.
+(See V.A.10 Supplementary Documents). - An explanation of the source, nature, amount, and availability of the required cost sharing must be provided in the budget justification (see the NSF Proposal & Award Policies & Procedures Guide (PAPPG Part I Chapter II C.2.g.xii) and V.A.10 Budget Justification below). - The sources and uses of cost sharing must be consistent with the policies of NSF and the awardee institution(s) as well as all applicable federal and state (or territorial) laws and regulations (see V.B Cost Sharing). - Cost sharing must be allowable and allocable to the project. - Projects and activities supported under the "Seed Funding and Emerging Areas" element, which are funded through cost share, must relate to the scope of the RII Track-1 project as defined by the proposal and Strategic Plan. - Annual seed funding may not exceed 10 percent of the annual NSF budget (see V.A.4.3.2 Seed Funding and Emerging Areas).